MEIR Course

 REGISTRATION

-Click on a link below to register.
+Click on the link below to register.
 The links are to Google Forms, which may not be accessible from a government computer.
 Registration can easily be accomplished from a personal computer or phone.
+If you encounter issues when registering with the Google Form please contact us at meir_mail-ggg@usuhs.edu.

-Please note that the MEIR courses taught at Defense Nuclear Weapons School (DNWS) are 5 day courses which include additional operational training and a field exercise.
+Please note that the MEIR course taught at Defense Nuclear Weapons School (DNWS) is a 5 day course which include additional operational training and a field exercise.
 Registration for these courses is completed through the DNWS website https://dnws.dtra.mil.
 If you experience any issues with registration for a DNWS course, please contact the registrar at dtra.kirtland.ne.mbx.dnws-registrar@mail.mil.

 COURSE HOST REQUEST